arthur-vilela/PP5-heritage-housing-issues-ml/README.md

 The dashboard is designed to serve both non-technical stakeholders and technical users, and to clearly answer the business requirements.
 It is structured into four pages:

 1. **Project Summary**
-   Introduces the client story, project goals, and data source context.
+   - Text explanation of the client's story and project context and goals.
+   - Purpose: Inform users of the problem and solution scope.

-2. **Housing Data Insights**
+2. **Housing Data Insights**  *(Answers BR1)*
    Answers Business Requirement 1 by showing how different property attributes correlate with sale price using visualizations and summary statistics.
+   - Correlation heatmaps, scatter plots, boxplots.
+   - Summary of top features influencing SalePrice.
+   - Plot interpretations included.

-3. **Predict House Price**
+3. **Predict House Price**  *(Answers BR2)*
-   Answers Business Requirement 2 by allowing users to input property characteristics and receive an estimated sale price using the trained machine learning model.
+   Allows users to input property characteristics and receive an estimated sale price using the trained machine learning model.
+   - Interactive form for inputting house attributes.
+   - Displays model-predicted sale price.

 4. **Model Performance**
    Provides technical details and evaluation metrics for the regression model, such as R² score and error distributions, supporting transparency and reproducibility.
+   - Actual vs Predicted plots (Train/Test)
+   - R², MAE, RMSE metrics
+   - Summary stating if the model met the performance criteria.